Adron/adron.github.io/_working/contents/docs/CODESHIP-part-II-dockerizing-golang/index.md

 ## Next Step Dependencies

 I really need to get into the services at this point.
 Get something working to actually work from.
-Similar to how I have already put together the actual build.
+Similar to how I have already put together the actual build with Codeship Pro.
 At the end of the last article in this series I had written a *hello world* style service, but that won't cut it.
-For this I want to use something that has features and capabilities focused around microservices.
+For this I want to use something that has features and capabilities focused around a service.
 This could and should cut back on a lot of the standard work that is needed.
 For this I'll use [go-kit](https://github.com/go-kit/kit).

 To get this library, I use the standard [Go Get](https://golang.org/cmd/go/) command.
-This command will retrieve an available dependency.
+This command will retrieve an available library for use, creating a dependency within my project.
 In this case I want to get the go-kit and start using it.

 `go get github.com/go-kit/kit`